 It was very difficult to draw the line of demarcation between what was political and what was not, in speeches.
 Hon.
 Gentlemen opposite, for example, very often accused their opponents of wishing to disintegrate the Empire.
 Now he thought it was contrary to proper political conduct to "disintegrate the Empire."
 That was a personal accusation, and he could well conceive some magistrates holding that a person came under this Act by making such an accusation.
 On the other hand, were the Tory Party determined to make the Irish slaves to the Saxon for ever and ever?
 That, again, might be regarded as a personal accusation.10

 Political conduct can and does speak to personal character.
-This fundamental wrinkle in the law was never adequately resolved - as the Woolas case demonstrates.
+This fundamental wrinkle in the law was never adequately resolved, as the Woolas case demonstrates.

 Election offences are treated differently than other criminal offences.
-Instead of being investigated by the police and prosecuted by the government, individuals have to challenge the result directly through an election petition.
+Instead of being investigated by the police and prosecuted by the crown prosecution service, individuals have to challenge the result directly through an election petition.
 As the original intention was for one candidate to have recourse against another this makes sense, but it makes prosecutions "in the public good" more complicated.
 In the Woolas case his Liberal Democrat opponent, Elwyn Watkins, submitted a petition that triggered an election court.